 I am happy to report that Bubba has had clean scans since September of 2017 and is back to his fighting weight.

 Physical Therapy will be a part of his life for a long time to come to regain the functions of his jaw as best as possible, again he takes what most folks would consider a burden like nothing at all.
 When you get to know Bubba, you’ll realize his attitude is what keeps us all going.

 Bubba is an avid golfer, netflixer and Boston sports fan.
-He’s currently a member on the Bridgewater State Golf team and lives in an apartment off campus with his twin sister Kathryn.
+He lives in Norfolk and is finishing his bachelor's degree from Bridgewater State.
 There isn’t a day that goes by that Bubba isn’t smiling and enjoying the day with family or friends.